MummiTroll/Passwords/README.md

 # Passwords

-Small app to generate sets of randomized symbol sequences)

 The app generates N random sequences (Total sequences) of the predefined length (Length of sequences) with the additional randomization complexity (Complexity) and saves them into a file (File).

 Complexity